Children of the Corn (1984 film): Plot

-The zealous Isaac scolds Malachai for his treachery in killing Diehl, their only source of fuel.
+Isaac scolds Malachai for killing Diehl, their only source of fuel.
 Malachai takes over, tired of Isaac's preaching, and orders Isaac to be sacrificed instead of Vicky.
-Isaac warns Malachai that sacrificing him will break their pact with He Who Walks Behind the Rows and the children will be severely punished.
+Isaac warns that sacrificing him will break their pact with He Who Walks Behind the Rows and the children will be punished.
 That night, Burt sneaks into the cornfield to rescue Vicky.
-During Isaac's sacrifice, a supernatural light appears and seemingly devours him.
-Burt emerges and overpowers Malachai, then convinces the children to abandon the cult and run for safety.
-Isaac suddenly reappears, revived by He Who Walks Behind the Rows.
-Informing Malachai that the deity is angered over him being sacrificed and that He Who Walks Behind the Rows wants Malachai sacrificed as well for his betrayal, Isaac kills Malachai.
+During Isaac's sacrifice, a supernatural light appears and devours him.
+Burt overpowers Malachai and convinces the children to abandon the cult and run.
+Suddenly, the walking corpse of Isaac returns to punish Malachai.
+Informing him in a demonic voice that "He wants you, too", Isaac kills Malachai by choking him and breaking his neck.

-A storm appears over the cornfield, and Burt and Vicky shelter the children in a barn.
-Burt reads a passage in the Bible Job gives him.
-Job also reveals that the police officer tried to set up the gasohol to stop He Who Walks Behind The Rows, but Malachai murdered him before he could finish.
-Vicky rereads the passage and realizes that the cornfield must be destroyed by fire in order to stop the false god.
-Burt sprays the cornfield with gasohol and tosses a Molotov cocktail into the field, setting it alight and destroying the demon along with Isaac.
-Vicky, Burt, Job, and Sarah return to the car to leave Gatlin, but find it disabled.
-Rachel attacks Burt, but Vicky knocks her out with the car door.
-Burt worries about leaving her there, but Vicky quips that they will send her a get-well card from Seattle, and they depart with the children on foot.
+A storm appears, and Burt and Vicky shelter the children in a barn.
+Reading from Job's Bible, Vicky realizes that the cornfield must be destroyed by fire in order to stop the false god.
+Burt tosses a Molotov cocktail into the field, setting it alight and destroying the demon along with Isaac.
+The couple returns to the car with Job and Sarah to leave Gatlin, but find it disabled.
+Rachel attacks Burt, but Vicky knocks her out and they depart with the children on foot.